Field in Columbia-Shuswap, British Columbia — Canada’s West Coast (North America)

 Erected by Parks Canada / Parcs Canada.

 Topics.
-This historical marker is listed in these topic lists: Industry & Commerce • Parks & Recreational Areas • Railroads & Streetcars • War, World I. A significant historical year for this entry is 1901.
+This historical marker is listed in these topic lists: Architecture Paleontology • Parks & Recreational Areas • Railroads & Streetcars.
+A significant historical year for this entry is 1901.

 Other nearby markers.
-Mount Stephen House: The Heyday/Les beaux jours (here, next to this marker); Mount Stephen House: The Early Years/Les premières années (here, next to this marker); Baldwin #7717 Steam Locomotive (approx. 5.2 kilometers away).
+At least 3 other markers are within 6 kilometers of this marker, measured as the crow flies.
+Mount Stephen House: The Later Years/Les dernières années (here, next to this marker); Mount Stephen House: The Early Years/Les premières années (here, next to this marker); Baldwin #7717 Steam Locomotive (approx. 5.2 kilometers away).